 Whatever the cause of the injury Osteopathy can help ensure your joints, muscles and ligaments, and the way they interact with one another, function at an individual’s optimum level, which of course will vary from person to person.
 Not only will this usually speed up the recovery time of the current injury it can also protect your body from further damage.

-Alternatively, if you are getting involved in sport for the first time or getting back into it after a break, a visit to the Osteopath will ensure that your body is free from any underlying problems, thus minimising the risk of injury, but it can also protect your body from further damage.
+Alternatively, if you are getting involved in sport for the first time or getting back into it after a break, a visit to the Osteopath can help ensure that your body is free as possible from any underlying problems, thus minimising the risk of injury, but it can also protect your body from further damage.